ISSOtm/gb-vwf/README.md

 Are you using gb-vwf, and would like to be featured in this list?
 Open a pull request, or get in touch!

-## Known bugs

-- If the “textbox” touches the right edge of the tilemap, newlines may occasionally skip one row of tiles.

 ## Licensing

 The VWF engine itself is licensed under the MPL 2.0.